České Budějovice: Why This Original Beer City Should Be Your Next Visit in the Czech Republic

 České Budějovice, the provincial capital of South Bohemia in the Czech Republic, has many distinguishing features.
 Most notably for food and beer lovers, it is the home of Budvar beer, the original Budweiser beer!
 It has one of the largest main squares in Europe, and has grown to be the largest city in South Bohemia as well as its commercial and political center.
 And as you may have noticed, the name is super long and difficult to pronounce for non-Slavic speakers — CHESS-ke BOOD-yay-aw-VIT-sah — but saying it over and over helps you get the hang of it (this should help).
 In some ways, that’s a metaphor for this interesting city — it may not have the compact feel of its quaint medieval neighbor Cesky Krumlov, but it has an equally compelling history, amazing historic sights, excellent cafes and restaurants, and an appeal all its own.
 Once you visit, you just might be hooked to explore it more and more.

 When we first learned of České Budějovice and its origins in beer, we were so intrigued to visit, but secretly wondered why we hadn’t heard about it before.
 When you think of the Czech Republic, naturally you think of Prague, the City of a Hundred Spires, and one of the most popular tourist destinations in the Czech Republic.
 But one visit to the rural countryside of South Bohemia a short two hours south of Prague, and you can’t help but fall in love with the scenery, fairytale cities, castles, and charming medieval sites.
 After spending a few days in Cesky Krumlov, we headed to České Budejovice but didn’t allow nearly enough time to fully experience it.
 So now we know for next time, and so do you!
 This original beer city makes a popular day trip from Prague and Cesky Krumlov, but an even better idea is to base yourself in České Budejovice to explore all that South Bohemia has to offer.
-Here’s why it should be your next visit in the Czech Republic.
+Here’s why it should be on your Europe bucket list and your next visit in the Czech Republic.

 How To Get To České Budějovice